+TOTAL SCORE: 53/75

 The observations of time to death in this data are subject to (right) censoring.
 Nevertheless, problems 2 – 6 ask you to dichotomize the time to death according to death within 5 years of study enrolment or death after 5 years.
 Why is this valid?
 Provide descriptive statistics that support your answer.